 The admission requirement for this program is either to be minimum Level 4 at Target ISC or to test in minimum Level 4 on Target’s placement test.

-The program consists of 3 modules: the in-class part, teaching practicum and the online part.
+The program consists of three modules: the in-class part, teaching practicum, and the online part.

 The classes are held 9am – 1:30pm, Monday through Thursdays.
 During the in-classroom part students learn about every major aspect of ESL teaching, work on their own lesson plans, teach their classmates and receive detailed feedback from the instructor, work on group projects and individual assignments.